Bioconductor/Contributions/CONTRIBUTING.md

 * Once the review process is complete, the issue you created will be closed.
 All updates to your package will be through the _Bioconductor_ [Git repository][10].

+Please be mindful that reviewers are volunteers and package reviews are not the only responsibility of _Bioconductor_ team members.
+We like to see the review process progress by updates from the submitter or by comments from the reviewer within 2-3 weeks.

 ## R CMD check environment